 Despite the uncertainty of the times, Project Ember remained steadfast in its commitment to student-centered learning and safety.
 We invested heavily in COVID safety measures, ensuring that testing and PPE were readily available for all participants.
 Our resilience and adaptability not only sustained us through the pandemic but also expanded our reach, forging partnerships with school districts to deliver online learning experiences.

 As I reflect on my journey with Project Ember, I am filled with gratitude for the opportunity to collaborate with such a visionary organization.
-Together, we have demonstrated the boundless potential of hands-on learning and fostered a community of creative thinkers.
-As we navigate the challenges of the future, let us continue to embrace innovation and empower the next generation of builders and dreamers.
+Together, we have demonstrated the boundless potential of hands-on and project based learning and fostered a community of creative thinkers.
+As we navigate the challenges of the future, we will continue to embrace innovation and empower the next generation of builders and dreamers.
+While Project Ember is currently on an extended hiatus, I look forward to its return!